rlaphoenix/pvsfunc/README.md

 Information for Linux users:

-- If any windows-only program is a dependency, then it is supported by wine and confirmed to be safe to use with full compatability.
+- If any windows-only program is a dependency, then it is supported by wine and confirmed to be safe to use with full compatibility.
 - Add DGIndex to path via `/etc/profile.d/` instead of `~/.profile`, `~/.bashrc` e.t.c as those are SHELL-exclusive PATH's, not global system-wide.

 **†1** Only used if the file path is not to a .d2v file, or there's no corresponding .d2v file next to the input file.
 Please note that this script uses this to make specifically configured .d2v files with specific settings.
 Supplying you're own .d2v files is unsafe.

 **†2** Only used if you're providing a file that isnt a .mpeg, .mpg, or .m2v (e.g. mkv, mp4) and there's no corresponding .d2v file.
 For efficiency and safety files are demuxed out of the container so DGIndex is reading a direct MPEG stream.

 **†3** Will only be used if the container has a manual frame rate set that differs to the encoded frame rate.
 For L-SMASH-WORKS to index the file with the correct source frame rate.
 PSourcer uses mkvmerge to re-mux the file, with the container-set FPS removed.

 * * *